HallHammeR/Code-Quiz-/README.md

 WHEN all questions are answered or the timer reaches 0<br>
 THEN the game is over<br>
 WHEN the game is over<br>
-THEN I can save my initials and score!!!<br>
+THEN I can save my initials and score!!!!!!<br>

 ![](inf.png)